 So far, the study indicates that the tango sessions have been improving the patient’s’ sway.
-Cancer survivor, Tim Hickey, can attest that he’s seen an improvement.
-He has even gained more feeling in his feet.
+Tim Hickey, a cancer survivor using tango therapy, can attest that he’s seen an improvement.
+He has even gained more feeling in his feet, the Dispatch reported.

-Seniors who are diagnosed with dementia or Alzheimer’s disease often feel alone and can suffer from depression.
-But those who are natural caregivers find comfort and purpose with holding a doll.
-Senior care facilities have noticed the positive effects of doll therapy has on their dementia and Alzheimer’s diseases patients.
+Seniors who are diagnosed with dementia or Alzheimer’s disease often feel alone.
+Many of them suffer from depression as a result of this isolation.
+But those, who are natural caregivers find comfort and purpose with holding a doll.
+Senior care facilities are noticing the positive effects that doll therapy has on dementia and Alzheimer’s patients.

 Residents who can get aggressive or agitated suddenly feel calm when given a doll.
-This simple concept is so effective, that a lot of senior facilities across the country are adopting this method.
+This simple concept is so effective that a lot of senior facilities across the country are adopting this method.
 One facility even installed a nursery for dolls, filled with books and diapers.